artefactory/choice-learn/docs/paper/paper.md

 Choice modeling is widely used in retail and e-commerce sectors to better understand customer behavior and optimize product offerings.
 With the continuous development of firms' data architectures, larger-scale choice datasets are available and instrumental to manage customer-facing operations.

 `Choice-Learn`'s data management relies on NumPy [@Harris:2020] with the objective of limiting the memory footprint.
 It minimizes the repetition of items or customers features and defers the jointure of the full data structure until processing batches of data.
 Moreover, the *FeaturesStorage* object, illustrated in Figure \ref{fig:fbi}, allows feature values to be referenced only by their ID.
 These features value are  substituted to the ID placeholder on the fly in the batching process.
-For instance, store features including surface, position, or number of employees are often stationary.
+For instance, supermarkets features such as surface, position, or number of employees are often stationary.
 Thus, they can be stored in an auxiliary data structure and only the ID of the store where the choice is recorded is referenced in the main dataset.

 The package stands on Tensorflow [@Abadi:2015] for model estimation, offering the possibility to use fast second-order optimization algorithm such as L-BFGS [@Nocedal:2006] as well as various gradient-descent optimizers [@Tieleman:2012; @Kingma:2017] specialized in handling batches of data.
 GPU usage is also possible, which can prove to be time-saving.
-Finally, the TensorFlow backbone ensures an efficient usage in a production environment, such as within an assortment recommendation software through deployment and serving tools, such as TFLite and TFServing.
+Finally, the TensorFlow backbone ensures an efficient usage in a production environment, for instance within an assortment recommendation software, through deployment and serving tools, such as TFLite and TFServing.

 ![Functioning of the *FeaturesStorage*. \label{fig:fbi}](../illustrations/choice_learn_features_storage.png)